I love to write and to share my knowledge, and like to think that my reviews will help people trying to decide whether

 This Hozelock Wall-Mounted Hose Reel Makes Light Of Watering Your Garden

-It would bring a little labor-saving and, dare I say it, a little luxury to your gardening efforts!
+It would bring a little labour-saving and, dare I say it, a little luxury to your gardening efforts!

 The hosereel is easy to wind and unwind, and fits on the wall, so that it's out of the way and you don't keep tripping over it.
 You can even leave your watering can on the ground underneath it, so it's space-saving too.

 I bought this very Hozelock model and that's why I'm able to tell you about it from personal experience.

 You Can See Pictures Of My Own Hozelock Below

-These are all Hozelock photos taken in my own garden
+These are all photos of my Hozelock hose set, taken in my own garden.

-You can see what it looks like fastened to the wall and what the back looks like before it is attached.
+You can see what it looks like fastened to the wall and also what the back looks like before it is attached.

 You can also see how it is packaged, and a clip on the wall, which is a separate accessory, but very useful for keeping the hosepipe off the ground when it is unravelled, and it helps to guide the hose so that you don't knock over loose plant pots, etc.